cleancode-katas/cleancode-kata-primeprinter/finish/cleancode-kata-primeprinter/README.md

 - shift the numberOfPrimes field to PrimePrinter, make static
 - pull variable for PrimePrinterHelper
 - call method printNumbers by passing primes and numberOfPrimes

+Activity

+- rename invoke to generatePrimes
+- extract printNumbers method into method object named NumberPrinter
+- Move the new inner class NumberPrinter to top level
+- do not pass outer class in new class constructor
+- ignore the missing variables warning and continue
+- add int before pagenumber and pageoffset
+- add int before rowoffset and column
+- pass int linesPerPage, int columns in constructor, make them fields
+- pass the values in the call to printNumbers